zenstruck/redirect-bundle/README.md

 [![Latest Stable Version](http://img.shields.io/packagist/v/zenstruck/redirect-bundle.svg?style=flat-square)](https://packagist.org/packages/zenstruck/redirect-bundle)
 [![License](http://img.shields.io/packagist/l/zenstruck/redirect-bundle.svg?style=flat-square)](https://packagist.org/packages/zenstruck/redirect-bundle)

-This bundle adds a database table that stores redirects for your site.
-404 exceptions are intercepted and the requested uri is looked up.
-If a match is found it redirects to the found redirects destination.
-The count and last accessed date are stored as well.
+This bundle adds entities for redirects and 404 errors.

+For redirects, 404 errors are intercepted and the requested path is looked up.
+If a match is found it redirects to the found redirect's destination.
+The count and last accessed date are updated as well.
+A redirect form type and validation is available as well.

-In addition, 404 errors are logged as well.
-Their count and last accessed date will also be stored.
-This can be useful for determining bad links.
+404 errors can be logged as well.
+Each 404 errors is it's own record in the database.
+The path, full URL, timestamp, and referer are stored.
+Storing each error as a separate record allows viewing statistics over time and seeing all the referer URLs.

 ## Installation